Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 Aggressively-popularized "best practices" often have a tendency of manifesting cargo cults around them, enticing developers to apply design patterns or use specific approaches without giving them a much needed second thought.
 In the context of automated testing, I find this prevalent when it comes to our industry's unhealthy obsession with unit testing.

-In this article I will share my observations about unit testing and explain why I believe it to be a waste of time.
+In this article I will share my observations about this testing technique and explain why I believe it to be inefficient.
 I'll also explain which approaches I'm currently using instead to test my code, both in open source projects and day-to-day work.

-*Note: this article contains code snippets in C#, but the language is irrelevant.*
+*Note: this article contains code examples which are written in C#, but the language itself is not (too) important to the points I'm making.*

 ## False promises

-Unit tests, as evident by the name, revolve around the concept of a "unit", which denotes a very small, logically-independent part of a larger system.
-There is no formal definition of what a unit is or how small it should be, but it's mostly accepted that it corresponds to an individual function of a program (or a method of an object).
+Unit tests, as evident by the name, revolve around the concept of a "unit", which denotes a very small isolated part of a larger system.
+There is no formal definition of what a unit is or how small it should be, but it's mostly accepted that it corresponds to an individual function of a module (or method of an object).

-The test invokes a function with different inputs and compares produced results to expected outputs, making sure it behaves as expected.
-The idea is that, if all units in a system are tested to work correctly, the system as a whole should work correctly as well (barring integrations which are tested separately).
-Of course, that's only possible if the units are integrated with each other in a decoupled way which would allows us to isolate them easily, hence the need for dependency inversion.

-More specifically, with unit tests we're testing business logic.

-To illustrate the ... let's proceed with a simple example of a system that we may be interested in testing:
+Normally, when the code isn't written with unit tests in mind, it may be impossible to test some functions in complete isolation because they can have external dependencies.
+In order to _work around_ this issue, we can apply the dependency inversion principle and replace concrete dependencies with abstractions.
+These abstractions can then be substituted with real or fake implementations, depending on whether the code is executing normally or as part of a test.

+Besides that, unit tests are usually expected to be pure.
+For example, if a function contains code that writes data to the file system, that part needs to be abstracted away as well, otherwise the test that verifies such behavior will be considered an integration test instead, since its coverage extends to the unit's integration with the file system.

+Considering the factors mentioned above, we can conclude that **unit tests are only useful to verify pure business logic inside of a particular function**.
+Their scope does not extend to testing side-effects or other integrations because that belongs to the domain of integration testing.

+To illustrate how these nuances affect design, let's take a look at an example of a simple system that we want to test.
+Imagine we're working on an application that calculates local sunrise and sunset times, which it does through the help of the following two classes:

 ```csharp
 public class LocationProvider : IDisposable